fletcher/SimplenoteSync/README.txt

     disable "$allow_local_updates" to protect your local data.

 KNOWN ISSUES
-    * No merging when both local and remote file are changed between syncs
+    * No merging when both local and remote file are changed between syncs - this is planned for the future

     * the code is still somewhat ugly